-Safety at Skanska is a line management responsibility, starting with the Senior Executive Team (SET), involving business units, leadership teams and performance networks globally.
+Safety at Skanska is a line management responsibility, starting with the Group Leadership Team (GLT), involving business units, leadership teams and performance networks globally.
 The safety organization is purposed at meeting the commitments of the safety policy and reporting progress.

 Safety in Skanska is a line management responsibility which has to ensure that they have adequate resources, organization, policy and procedures in place to meet the commitments of the safety policy and to monitor and report progress.
 To achieve this Skanska has put in place the following organizational structure.

-Ultimate responsibility for safety in Skanska lies with the Skanska Senior Executive Team (SET).
-Skanska's President appoints a member of the SET to take the lead in safety issues and the Group Staff Unit Safety reports to the SET Executive Vice President (EVP).
+Ultimate responsibility for safety in Skanska lies with the Skanska Group Leadership Team (GLT).
+Skanska’s President appoints a member of the GLT to take the lead in safety issues and the Group Function Sustainability reports to the GLT Executive Vice President (EVP).

 Business unit management team